wasumayan/QuantumPortfolioOptimization/README.md

 ---

-## ⚠️ License

-MIT License — feel free to use and adapt!

----

-## 🧙‍♂️ Final Note
+## Final Note

 This notebook is more than just a demonstration.
 It is a testbed for high-performance quantum finance models.
 By combining domain-specific encoding, adaptive inversion, and high-fidelity validation, HHL++ shows how quantum technology can redefine optimization.

-🔁 “Solve faster, solve better.
+“Solve faster, solve better.
 Quantumly.”